-Squash rarely get the attention elicited by spring asparagus or perfect summer tomatoes.
+Squash rarely gets the attention elicited by spring asparagus or perfect summer tomatoes.
 Instead, they are the stalwarts of the kitchen, dutifully churning out the fall dishes we crave, rarely receiving any praise as they do.
 We decided to change all that and give squash its due as the star of an unexpected, killer side dish.
-Tables, turned
+The moment you try roasted butternut squash with lime, it’s sure to become a family favorite.

 Preheat the oven to 400 degrees.
 Place a rimmed baking sheet in the oven while it heats.